mtabares/Getting-and-Cleaning-Data-Course-Project-1/Readme.md

 Besides, since we decided to read the text files trough loops, we define the character vectors with the names of the files taht will be used in the for loops

 <h2>Obtain variable name vectors and Activity labels data frame</h2>
 features.txt is loaded, but only its second column is kept.
 This is the vector with the names of the variables of X_train.txt|X_test.txt.
 The names for the Inertial signals variables are the concatenation of each variable text file name and a number that identifies the reading.
+Then activity_labels.txt is loaded as activity_labels data frame.
-<h2>Load and obtain the Features Data set and Inertial Signal Data set.
+<h2>Load and obtain the Features data set and Inertial Signal Data set.
 Add Activity labels</h2>

+<h3>Load and obtain Features data set, adding Activity labels</h3>
+For every element of the character vector with the test files names, it will be created a data.frame or a vector with the contents of that file.
+If the file being loaded is Subject_test.txt, then that vector initializes a data frame called testData.
+If the file is Y_test.txt, then first it is added to it a new column with the row numbers that is called "index".
+Then, Y_test is merged with the activity_labels data frame.
+This modifies the order that initally had Y_test, and it is required to restore it before we can merged Y_test with the testData data frame.
+"Index" variable is used to order Y_test and to substitute its row numbers.
+Then Y_test columns are combined with the ones testData data frame using cbind().
+If the file is X_test.txt, then its columns are directly combined with the ones testData data frame using cbind().
+The explanation is equivalent for the for loop for train files.
+After this two loops, first it is discarded the index that was created in the loop for Y_test or Y_train in testData and trainData, and then a new data frame (featuresData) is produced by appending the rows of trainData to testData.
+Then, "Key" column is added to that data frame using its row numbers.
+This variable identifies uniquely each record.

 <h2>Subset the mean and standard deviation of each measurement</h2>
 From the featuresData data frame, the code extracts a data frame called meanStdData which only contains the "Key", "Subject", "Activity", "ActivityLabel" variables and those variables whose name contains "mean(" or "std(".